timeline of greece

 Invasions from the North

-Invasions by various non-Christian tribes like Visigoths, Ostrogoths and Slavs.
-They conquer large parts of the Greek mainland, but never take control over the whole country.
+Greece faced invasions by various non-Christian tribes, including the Visigoths, Ostrogoths, and Slavs.
+These groups conquered large parts of the Greek mainland but never established full control over the region.

 • 1204 – 1797 CE